The Mystical Nativity: Historical context

-For years Savonarola held Florence in his hand but his hard line charismatic rule made him powerful political enemies.
-He was challenged to prove his holiness by walking through fire and when he refused the tide of opinion turned against him.
-He was arrested, and under torture confessed to being a false prophet.
-On 23 May 1498 he was hanged with two of his leading lieutenants, their bodies burnt and their ashes scattered in the river Arno.
-Some see the figures of the three men at the bottom of the painting as representatives of the three executed holy men, raised up and restored to grace – but persecution not peace awaited Savonarola's followers and it was in an atmosphere of oppression that Botticelli set out to create the Mystical Nativity.
+For years Savonarola held Florence in his hand, but his hard line charismatic rule made him powerful political enemies.
+He was challenged to prove his holiness by walking through fire and when he refused, the tide of opinion turned against him.
+He was arrested and under torture, confessed to being a false prophet.
+On 23 May 1498, he was hanged with two of his leading lieutenants, their bodies burnt, and their ashes scattered in the river Arno.
+Some see the figures of the three men at the bottom of the painting as representatives of the three executed holy men, raised up, and restored to grace – but persecution not peace awaited Savonarola's followers and it was in an atmosphere of oppression that Botticelli painted the Mystical Nativity.